Leading Flow Meter Manufacturers

 Magnetic Flow Meters and the Pharmaceutical Industry

-From market research in 2020, it was found that magnetic flow meters, or magmeters, were the most widely used type of flow meter.
-Using electromagnetic induction, magmeters were shown to be used in food and beverage industries for their ability to be unaffected by changes in water characteristics such as concentration, density, temperature, viscosity, and electrical conductivity.
+Market research from 2020 highlighted magnetic flow meters, or magmeters, as the leading choice among flow meter technologies.
+Utilizing electromagnetic induction, magmeters have become essential in the food and beverage industries.
+Their standout feature is their reliable performance, remaining stable regardless of changes in water characteristics such as concentration, density, temperature, viscosity, or electrical conductivity.

 What They Measure